jakeburke1775/se_project_express/template.md

-# Express API Framework Template
+# Express API Framework Template Directions
+For creating a new API based on what I learned from this project

 ## 📋 Overview
 This project serves as a **solid, battle-tested framework** for building Express.js APIs with MongoDB.
 Use this as a foundation to copy and adapt for new projects.
 The structure, patterns, and conventions established here ensure consistent, secure, and maintainable APIs.